 Study of theories of personality and their application to a better understanding of self.
-(Fall Even) Pre-requisite: PSYC 1503
+(Fall Even)

 PSYC 3413 Pre-Adult Development

 This class focuses on developmental processes and stages from birth to adolescence, looking at physical, cognitive, moral and social developmental issues.
 Coverage will include different theoretical approaches to developmental issues as well as supportive and therapeutic strategies for dealing with developmental problems.